 Take a look at this video and let us know what it teaches you about the Enneagram’s role in addiction and recovery.

 Are you or a loved one struggling with addiction?
 Do you want to learn more about the Enneagram and how it can help you enter recovery?
-Here’s what you need to do: contact WatersedgeCounselling on 0434 337 245 for a FREE 10-minute phone consultation on how we can best help you, or press book now to book in our online diary.
+Here’s what you need to do: contact WatersedgeCounselling on 0434 337 245 for a FREE 10-minute phone consultation on how we can best help you, or press book now.